Barong (mythology): Barong Gajah

 The shape resembles an elephant from India.
 Barong is paraded around the village on Galungan and Kuningan holidays.

 Barong Landung

 Barong landung has a different form with barongs in Bali.
-This barong is not danced by 2 dancers as in general, this barong manifests like two male and female dolls, which are called 'Jero Luh' and 'Jero Gede', the form is similar to Betawi Ondel-ondel.
+This barong is not danced by 2 dancers as in general, this barong manifests like a male and female doll, which are called 'Jero Luh' and 'Jero Gede', the form is similar to Betawi Ondel-ondel.